MicrosoftDocs/entra-docs/docs/external-id/customers/includes/native-auth/update-auth-config-native-auth-file-android-kotlin.md

         }
     ```

-  The challenge types is a list of values, which the app uses to notify Microsoft Entra about the authentication method that it supports.
+  The challenge types are a list of values, which the app uses to notify Microsoft Entra about the authentication method that it supports.
 Learn more [challenge types](../../concept-native-authentication-challenge-types.md).